 If you have solid coloured countertops in cream or grey then your backsplash should be the same colour.
 Then the only colours you need to avoid is pinks and pink beige’s.

-I saw Sleepless in Seattle this weekend with Tom Hanks and Meg Ryan.
-This movie was made in 1993 and Sam's boathouse (above) had maple cabinets with matching woodwork and floors throughout, gray walls, countertops and backsplash.
+I saw Sleepless in Seattle recently with Tom Hanks and Meg Ryan.
+This movie was made in 1993 and Sam’s boathouse (above) had maple cabinets with matching woodwork and floors throughout, gray walls, countertops and backsplash.
 It was the 90s when gray was trendy but the grey created a nice balance of warm and cool combined with the yellow cabinets and floors.

 Not oak, but the look is not far from what you could create if you were looking for a more classic feel even if it’s not a trendy look right now.